plexsystems/konstraint/README.md

 `Konstraint` will then add the Rego from the library into the `libs` section of the `ConstraintTemplate`.

-### Kubernetes library

-In the [examples/lib](examples/lib) directory, there is a `kubernetes.rego` file that enables policies to be written for both [Conftest](https://github.com/open-policy-agent/conftest) and [Gatekeeper](https://github.com/open-policy-agent/gatekeeper).

-#### Why

-When Gatekeeper receives an AdmissionReview, the input will be in the form `input.review.object`.
-However, when validating the manifests locally as `yaml` files, the input will just be `input`.
-This makes it impossible to use the same policy for both solutions.

-By first validating the Kubernetes manifests with `Conftest` on a local machine, we are able to catch manifests that would otherwise violate policy without needing to deploy to a cluster running Gatekeeper.

 ## Future plans

 ### Set Constraint matchers and documentation based on header comments